priyakrishnan-de/data-eng/README.md

 This step of continously simulating new data into TrainSearchStream was done using local airflow DAG connecting to Cloud SQL Postgres.

 _airflow/dags/gcp-localairflow-producer-trainsearchstream_

+_**Step 4C.
+BRONZE Layer base data - Identify delta from TrainSearchStream and insert into TrainSearchStream_Staging**_

+Airflow - DAG to continously extract data created in "trainsearchstream" since the last run and insert them into another staging table "trainsearchstream_staging" with basic transformations such as de-duplication, cleansing and typecasting before inserting the records.
+This is considered as Bronze layer.
+This uses "staging_extract marker" table which has a row for every delta run.

+_airflow/dags/load_delta_staging.py_

+Cloud Scheduler for Data export of delta records into GCS:

+_trigger-auto-data-export_

 _**Step 5.
 Event driven data moevment with Cloud Run Function (dockerised Cloud function) and Cloud Scheduler**_